wader/catgolf/README.md

-fold file.txt # Works for files without long lines wall -n file.txt # I hope your file doesn't have any secrets uniq -Dw0 file.txt # Doesn't work for single-line files nl -bn -w 1 -s '' file.txt # Each line has an extra space
+fold file.txt # Works for files without long lines wall -n file.txt # I hope your file doesn't have any secrets uniq -Dw0 file.txt # Doesn't work for single-line files xargs -d\n -a a.txt echo # Ends up with a trailing newline nl -bn -w 1 -s '' file.txt # Each line has an extra space
 ```